tBaxter/questions-for-employers/README.md

 **How are your teams structured?
 What is the management structure like?
 How do the two usually interact?**

 **What’s the biggest challenge the team has gone through in the last year?
 Does the team currently feel optimistic about what's next?** Useful for getting a sense of team morale and working conditions.

+**Is this a new role?** If so, follow up with more questions about how the company plans to get buy-in for this new role and support the people in it.
+If not, see if you can learn more about why the person left.
+Best case is they were promoted up, meaning this role can lead to similar opportunities for you.

 **How does the organization reward employees?** Is it a star system / team-oriented / equity-based / bonus-based / golf-clap-based?
 Does it reward individual performance?
 Team performance?
 Is the reward tangible and real?
 How does the company demonstrate to an employee that they are an asset to the company?